stereoplegic/markdown-it-decorate/README.md

 * [Kramdown](http://kramdown.gettalong.org/) (Ruby markdown parser) also supports the same syntax, also with a colon (`{: .class #id}`).

-### Motivation
+## Motivation
-markdown-it-decorate is inspired by these designs, except it also has a few niceties:
+markdown-it-decorate is inspired by the design of those features and improves on them:

 * Elements are marked via HTML comments; they'll be invisible to other Markdown parsers like GitHub's.
 * It supports inline elements in addition to block elements.